 Go on an El Cenote Azul trip combined with a snorkeling tour which will enable you to see one of the most charming marine species on earth.

-Snorkeling with Sea Turtles and Visit of Cenote Azul from Cancun is a good idea if you would like to maximize your itinerary for the day.
+Snorkeling with Sea Turtles and a Visit to Cenote Azul from Cancun is a good idea if you would like to maximize your itinerary for the day.

 Explore Akumal (which translates to “place of the turtles”) and get up close with these animals that frolic on the beach.